Madagascar president Rajoelina to run in July vote, breaks promise not to

 As president, Ravalomanana opened the doors to foreign investors but was accused by Rajoelina, then mayor of the capital, Antananarivo, of misusing public funds.

-Andriamananoro said Rajoelina was flying to Tanzania to explain his decision to Tanzanian President Jakaya Kikwete who leads the regional Southern African Development Community (SADC) bloc’s defense and security cooperation group.
+Andriamananoro said Rajoelina was flying to Tanzania to explain his decision to Tanzanian President Jakaya Kikwete who leads the regional Southern African Development Community (SADC) bloc’s defence and security cooperation group.

 SADC brokered a deal in September 2011 that confirmed Rajoelina as president and allowed for the unconditional return of Ravalomanana from exile in South Africa.